Blockchain with proof of quantum work: Experimental Implementation Details

 A valid mining event occurs when the QPU produces witnesses that (a) after thresholding contain $\mathcal{N}_{\rm zeros}$ zeros (with the +/-1 Chainwork definition) or (b) satisfy the confidence-based Chainwork criteria.

-We first make the approximation in all experiments of perfect network synchronization, discounting the rare event of two miners simultaneously completing a proof-of-work.
-This approximation is reasonable if the work is mining rate is small enough.
+We first make the approximation of perfect network synchronization, discounting the rare event of two miners simultaneously completing a proof-of-work.
+This approximation is reasonable if the mining rate is small enough.

 We employ a hashing method where the overall sign on any hyperplane is uniformly distributed in $\{-1,1\}$.
 For this reason the probability a nonce describes a broadcastable (valid) block in case (a) is $1/2^{-\mathcal{N}_{\rm zeros}}$; mining is successful if and only if the hyperplane signs $H_\alpha = \mathrm{sign}(W_\alpha)$.
-We can therefore emulate properly distributed statistics of a fair mining event by first running an experiment to produce $W_\alpha$, and then resampling the signs on hyperplanes to allow mining.
+We can therefore emulate properly distributed statistics of a fair mining event by first calculating $W_\alpha$ for a uniformly sampled random nonce, and then sampling the hyperplane signs conditioned upon the $\mathcal{N}_{zeros}$ requirement.

 For a confidence-based Chainwork, the probability of successful mining is a function of more than the signs on the hyperplanes.
-To accelerate mining events in this case, we perform a large number of experiments to determine many copies of $W_\alpha$ for $\alpha = 1$ to $\mathcal{N}_{\rm zeros}$.
+To accelerate mining events in this case, we compute a large number of quantum hashes to determine many copies of $W_\alpha$ for $\alpha = 1$ to $\mathcal{N}_{\rm zeros}$.
 In each case, we exhaustively enumerate all hyperplane signs consistent with a mining event.
 We thereby enumerate a subset of all mining events.
 These mining events are correlated (in some cases differing only by the signs on hyperplanes), but this is judged to be a weak correlation.
 Most often only one value for the signs is supported, and events that allow many sign values are rare for the parameter ranges presented.
 The rate of mining can be inferred, and the mining subset can be used in a randomized order to model the mining.

 The probability of confidence-threshold satisfying events is a function of $\delta W$, $\mathcal{N}_{\rm max}$ and $\mathcal{N}_{\rm zeros}$, and remains approximately equal to $2^{-\mathcal{N}_{\rm zeros}}$ subject to a small correction, as shown in Fig.~\ref{MiningRate}.